 The Local Government Act 1995 determines that properties of a non-rural purpose be rated using the Gross Rental Valuation (GRV) as the basis for the calculation of annual rates.
 The Valuer-General determines the GRV for all properties within the Shire of Broome.
 Under section 22 of the Valuation of Land Act 1978, the Valuer-General also determines the frequency of general valuations.

-The Valuer-General undertakes a GRV revaluation every three to five years, with the most recent valuation occurring in October 2021 and effective from 1 July 2022.
+The Valuer-General undertakes a GRV revaluation every three to five years, with the most recent valuation recently occurring with a valuation date being 1 August 2024 and effective from 1 July 2025.
 Factors such as age, construction, size, car shelters, pools and location influence the rental value for a house or other GRV property.
-Interim valuations are provided fortnightly to the Shire by the Valuer-General for properties where changes have occurred (i.e.

-subdivisions or strata title of a property, amalgamations, building constructions, demolition, additions and/or property rezoning).
+Interim valuations are provided fortnightly to the Shire by the Valuer-General for properties where changes have occurred (i.e. subdivisions or strata title of a property, amalgamations, building constructions, demolition, additions and/or property rezoning).
 In such instances, the Shire recalculates the rates for the affected properties and issues interim rates notices.

-GRV properties contribute about 97.36% of the total rates as the properties in this category generally have a much higher demand for Shire resources.
+GRV properties contribute about 97.09% of the total rates as the properties in this category generally have a much higher demand for Shire resources.